Even for someone like me, who unashamedly loves my work, it can be difficult to get back into the routine of things after time off.

 This also gives me a jumping off point, instead of trying to remember what project I was working on, or what exactly I needed to do when I got back.
 It’s like a cheat sheet for homework!

-Come back a day early
+2. Return home a day early

 Whenever possible, schedule your flights and travel days with an extra day between coming home and having to go back to work.
 In some cases I haven’t been able to do this, but having that extra cushion has been the key to helping me get back into the schedule of working.